hashicorp/vault/ui/docs/ember-engines.md

 # [Ember Engines](https://ember-engines.com/docs)

-This is a quickstart guide on how to set up an ember engine in Vault!
+This is a quickstart guide inspired by [ember engine quickstart](https://ember-engines.com/docs/quickstart) on how to set up an ember engine in Vault!

 ## Create a new in-repo engine: